khalid-el-masnaoui/MySql-Notes/ARCHITECTURE.md

 _Durability_
 >	Durability guarantees that once the transaction completes and changes are written to the database, they are persisted.
 This ensures that data within the system will persist even in the case of system failures like crashes or power outages.

+###### Isolation Levels

+The SQL standard defines four isolation levels, with specific rules for which changes are and aren't visible inside and outside a transaction.
+Lower isolation levels typically allow higher concurrency and have lower overhead.

+**_READ UNCOMMITTED_**

+>	In the `READ UNCOMMITTED` isolation level, transactions can view the results of uncommitted transactions.
+At this level, many problems can occur unless you really, really know what you are doing and have a good reason for doing it.
+This level is rarely used in practice, because its performance isn't much better than the other levels, which have many advantages.
+Reading uncommitted data is also known as a _dirty read_.